UCCS-CS4300-5300/group4-fall2023/README.md

 2. **Defend**: Blocks the opponent's attack.
 3. **Counter**: Effective against defend, but vulnerable to attack.

 Each starship has unique values for attack and counter actions, with the sum of both always equaling 30.
-Game continues until winner is found